FarukValjevac/web-app/README.md

 # Project Name

 People manager web app that is able to add\remove people in a table and save them in PostgreSQL.
-This is just a proof of concept for my job interview.
+This is just a proof of concept for my job interview at PKE Holding.

 ## Tech Stack